sighupio/module-tracing/docs/CONTRIBUTING.md

 `bump-rc` works a bit differently in that it does not bump the versions in the `kustomization` files or `Furyfiles` as configured in `.bumpversion.cfg`.
-The assumption behind this being the considering that a pre-release is more like a draft release.
+The assumption behind this being the considering that a prerelease is more like a draft release.
 Another difference of this target is, it expects the rc tag name as a variable `TAG` along with the `make` call.
 This is because it is otherwise quite difficult to interpret which is the target version for which a `rc` is